BYU offensive lineman Veikoso dies in construction accident - WHIZ News

 “He was a gentle giant who loved his family.
 He was reliable and caring,” Veikoso’s cousin Joshua Kava said in a written statement to the Honolulu Star-Advertiser.

-The 6-foot-7 (2-meter), 305-pound (138-kilogram) lineman had completed his first season at Brigham Young, where he transferred after one year at Arizona State, while retaining four years of football eligibility.
+The 6-foot-7 (2-meter), 305-pound (138-kilogram) lineman had completed his first season at BYU, where he transferred after one year at Arizona State, while retaining four years of eligibility.

 The homeowner told authorities she was having the stone wall repaired.
 A total of six people were at the scene.
 One man escaped the rubble before firefighters arrived but refused treatment and two were uninjured.